 But Maryland 100% funds the construction of very few new buildings each year (e.g., public private partnerships are the de rigueur).
 What the state continues to do is lease buildings and space within existing buildings, however despite a vibrant leasing program little of that space is actually green.
 This action by the Maryland Green Building Council seeks to buttress leasing of green buildings including significantly encouraging the greening of existing buildings.

 The specifics of this are not sexy.
-This was a change to the “Office of Real Estate, Department of General Services, General Performance Standards and Specifications for the State of Maryland Lease Facilities” last revised July 2013.
+This is a proposed change to the “Office of Real Estate, Department of General Services, General Performance Standards and Specifications for the State of Maryland Lease Facilities” last revised July 2013.
 In those specifications, the Maryland DGS “has established a set of selection criteria for the evaluation of RFP submissions: for those who propose to lease to the state.
 “Proposal criteria will be evaluated and awarded a value from 0 to 15.”

 These changes improve the 2013 specifications including to make them applicable to leases for a tenant space within and existing building, not just a whole building lease (as had been the goal in the past),